 Here’s how to customize Undo Send:

-Step 1: Sign in to Gmail with your account.
+Step 1: Sign in to Gmail on the web with your Google account.

-Step 3: Click the See All Settings link in the roll-out menu.
+Step 3: Click the See All Settings link in the rolloout menu.

 Step 4: The Undo Send option is located under the General tab.
 Click the down arrow to select a delay in seconds from five to 30.